 Dancing is a very conventional element of society, something that is routinely accepted and respected.
 In analyzing its importance, researchers dissect it from larger society.
 Using categories like the ones above, ethnochoreologists are able to analyze the details independently.
 New information they’ve gathered can then be reapplied to the culture and to other individual elements.

 As mentioned previously, ethnochoreology is looking at understanding all parts of dance.
 Comparing this field to others focused in dance, we see just how complex it is.
-Dance historians study the previous setting and evolution to modern dance.
-Dance ethnologists study the art solely in relation to cultures.
+Dance historians study the previous setting and evolution of modern dance.
+Dance ethnologists study art solely in relation to cultures.
 Indigenous scholars will focus on dance practices performed by indigenous communities.
 Idea to essay, organization is a key aspect of ethnochoreology.

 To learn more about research methods and participant observation, read this article!

 Culture Through the Lens of Dance

 Now that you know how ethnochoreologists study dance, let’s take a deeper look into what they learn from their studies.
 Some aspects are obvious, such as the dances that researchers study and often participate in.
 At the same time, they are also learning about the underlying conditions and meanings behind the art.
 These components aren’t always directly visible.
 Sometimes, they aren’t realized until well after studies.
 But the ethnochoreologist is studying them nonetheless.